edify42/serverless-simplify-default-exec-role-plugin/README.md

 ** This is a fork of [serverless-simplify-default-exec-role-plugin](https://github.com/shelfio/serverless-simplify-default-exec-role-plugin) by [shelfio](https://github.com/shelfio) **

-> Fixes "IamRoleLambdaExecution - Maximum policy size of 10240 bytes exceeded" error
+A quick solution for the error: `IamRoleLambdaExecution - Maximum policy size of 10240 bytes exceeded`

 This plugin works by modifying the Cloudformation stack before deployment.

 It searches for the `IamRoleLambdaExecution` resource and modifies the policy attached to this role.
 Unlike the original version, this maintains any custom IAM polices attached to the Lambda role.
+It also doesn't collapse `"logs:CreateLogStream"`, `"logs:CreateLogGroup"`, and `"logs:PutLogEvents"` permissions into the same IAM statement.

 ## Install